-One of the most important steps you need to take is make certain you make your payments on time.
+One of the most important steps you need to take after debt consolidation is making your payments on time.
 This is especially important if you took out a home equity loan to consolidate debt, since your home is being used as collateral.

-But even if you didn’t put down collateral to consolidate debt, on-time repayment important.
-After all, your credit score could take a hit if you’re delinquent on payments and your lender or creditor reports it to credit bureaus.
+But even if you didn’t put down collateral to consolidate debt, on-time repayment is important — after all, your credit score could take a hit if you’re delinquent on payments and your lender or creditor reports it to credit bureaus.

 2. Review your loan terms and fees

 Every loan has paperwork (even no-interest credit cards).
-Make sure you read it carefully and that you understand the terms of the loan.
+Read it carefully and make sure that you understand the terms of the loan.
 For example, you should be able to answer these questions: